By: Andrea Dillon

 There are many different methods and styles of homeschooling.
 Not all homeschooling methods will be practical for those homeschooling during coronavirus, as it may be challenging to obtain the materials needed.
 Therefore, I am going to focus on the ones that are the most logical for this specific time period.

 There are a multitude of online schools and programs that can ease the stress of homeschooling.
 Online homeschooling programs are the easiest for those who are emergency homeschooling or temporarily homeschooling because all you need is an internet connection and a compatible device.
 This is also the most parent-friendly option in homeschooling because it takes the teaching aspect off the shoulders of the parents.
 Here are a few of the faith-neutral curricula we recommend checking out.

 Time4Learning is a web-based curriculum that offers online education for students from preschool to twelfth grade.
 This program is contract-free, which makes it a great educational option for those that are planning on schooling at home for a short time.
 Time4Learning also offers a free Welcome to Homeschooling eBook.
 This eBook provides helpful tips for new homeschoolers, so I highly recommend this download.
-Read Homeschool.com’s in-depth review here.
+Please read our review of Time4Learning for more information.